base/base/docs/specs/interop/liquidity_migration.md

 Checks the validity of the `_legacyAddr` and `_superAddr` pair.
 To do so, it will verify:

-1. Valid `OptimismMintableERC20` address:
+1. Valid legacy address:

-   1. For representations minted before the `OptimismMintableERC20Factory` upgrade:
-      Check an allowed token list that connects L2 representations with the corresponding token address in the native chain (_remote token_ address).
-      The allowed list will live in the `OptimismMintableERC20Factory` and will be a mapping from the legacy address to the _remote token_ address (L1 token address for tokens native to L1).
-   2. For representations minted after the `OptimismMintableERC20Factory` upgrade:
    Verify the `OptimismMintableERC20Factories` deployment lists.
-      This can be the same mapping used for 1a.

-   This approach requires updating the `OptimismMintableERC20Factory` to store deployments as a mapping from `OptimismMintableERC20` to its `REMOTE_TOKEN`
+This approach requires updating the `OptimismMintableERC20Factory` to store deployments as a mapping from `OptimismMintableERC20` to its `REMOTE_TOKEN`.
-   (both allowed list and new deployments).
+    The mapping will be backwards compatible, as detailed in the [Appendix](#backwards-compatibility).
 2. Valid `SuperchainERC20` address:
    checks the `SuperchainERC20Factory` mapping that stores the corresponding remote token address